 An interactive toy should be a challenge for your pup — but, just like with durability, you don’t want to go overboard here.
 If a toy is too confusing, your dog will probably just give up.
 You want to find a sweet spot between easy and flummoxing.

-However, understand that your pup is smart, and eventually he’ll figure the thing out.
+However, understand that your pup is smart, and eventually, he’ll figure the thing out.
 Even the toughest puzzle loses some challenge after the first few times you do it, so don’t expect any interactive toy to work forever.

 That means you must either cycle between several options or find one that can be used in multiple ways.
 For example, our top pick has compartments that can either slide or swivel open, so as soon as your dog figures out one way to operate it, you can switch to the other.
+If you’re looking for a fun, easy dog toy, then the Go-Go Dog Pals toy used to be a popular option.

 Ease of Cleaning